 The first refunds are available ~6-7 weeks into the semester.
-This allows the College to allow for book charges through the bookstore as well as checking attendance rosters through the 10% point in the semester.
 Additional postings usually occur every two weeks.
 Aid is posted only when that class has started.
 Refunds are sent to students through BankMobile, which allows students to select their preferred method of receiving their refund – a BankMobile Vibe student checking account, direct deposit into their own bank account, or having a paper check mailed to their home address.

 What is the impact on my financial aid if I drop a class?

 Any changes in your academic status might result in a loss or change in aid awarded.
 Check with the Financial Aid Office to see if you owe money back for the current semester, or if you are at risk for loss of financial aid for future semesters.